 The China/Taiwan program, offered through Hobart and William Smith Colleges’ affiliation with the Council on International Educational Exchange (CIEE), provides students the opportunity to study in one of three sites on mainland China or Taiwan: Beijing, Nanjing or Taipei.
 Each site has a distinct academic focus and will give students a different perspective on Chinese society.
 Students participating in this program will study at some of the region’s most prestigious universities, improve their Mandarin Chinese language skills, and gain an understanding of contemporary China or Taiwan.

-For all program sites, detailed course lists are available at www.ciee.org.
+A list of courses for this site is available here.
 In Taiwan (National Chengchi University), students are provided with Mandarin Chinese training along with a perspective on Taiwan’s unique modern reality.
 All students take two Chinese language courses depending on their language proficiency.
 In addition, students will take two area studies courses conducted primarily in English.

 All three sites in this program will be of particular interest to students majoring in Asian Languages and Cultures.
 In addition, the Taipei site can accommodate students interested in the social sciences and humanities.